MrBuddhaCoder/graduation-thesis-microservice-laptop-ecommerce-2/README.md

 - Redis for session/cache layer
 - Kubernetes deployment manifests
 - Load testing with JMeter (Smoke → Load → Stress → Spike strategy)

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+### What This Means

+- ✅ **You can**: Use, modify, and distribute this code freely
+- ✅ **You must**: Include a copy of the license and state changes made
+- ✅ **You must**: Disclose the source code if you deploy modified versions as a network service
+- ❌ **You cannot**: Use this code in proprietary/closed-source projects without permission

+### Copyright

+**Copyright © 2025 Thái Văn Lâm**

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
+See the [LICENSE](./LICENSE) file for more details.